hwarz/python-project-49/README.md

 >> Your answer: 49
 Correct!
 ```
 [![asciicast](https://asciinema.org/a/2rz1kwFwNtPljS638duAiTNXX.svg)](https://asciinema.org/a/2rz1kwFwNtPljS638duAiTNXX)

-#### :video_game: Brain Prime:
+#### Brain Prime
 `brain-prime`

 The user is shown a random number.
-And he needs to answer yes if the number is prime, or no if it is composite:
+And he needs to answer "yes" if the number is prime, or "no" if it is not prime.

-**Examples:**
+**Examples**
 ```bash
 Answer "yes" if given number is prime.
 Otherwise answer "no".
 Question: 67